vacp2p/rfc/content/docs/rfcs/38/README.md

 and **UNDECIDED**.

 The algorithm proceeds in rounds for each node.
-The liveness of the algorithm is severerly constrainted in the absence of timeouts for a round to proceed.
+The liveness of the algorithm is severely constrained in the absence of timeouts for a round to proceed.

 ### Setup